coleins/Enquest-Training/Paymaster-Training.md

 | **Tax Relief (H)**          | The allowable reduction in tax liability (e.g., monthly or annual personal relief).                                                            | — _(System computed or fixed amount)_                                                   |
 | **Previous Tax Paid (I)**   | The total tax paid previously, before recalculation or adjustments.                                                                            | — _(Manually entered/System generated)_                                                 |
 | **Taxable Pay (J)**         | The net tax payable or refundable after considering relief and previously paid tax.
 A negative value means an overpayment/refund.              | `J = G - H - I`                                                                         |

+## NON CASH BENEFIT CALCULATION

+Under the Income Tax Act (Cap 470) and KRA PAYE regulations, non-cash benefits (also called fringe benefits or benefits-in-kind) that an employer provides to an employee are considered part of gross taxable income.

+Examples include:

+Free or subsidized housing

+Company car

+Meals, fuel, utilities, airtime, etc.

+Employer-paid personal bills

+However, there’s a de minimis (minimum) threshold — that is, small benefits below a certain total value per month don’t need to be taxed.